terraform-linters/tflint/docs/developer-guide/architecture.md

 The `tflint.LoadConfig` loads a config file and returns `tflint.Config`.
 This config will be used in later steps.

-### Load Terraform config (`terraform.BuildConfig`)
+### Load Terraform config (`terraform.LoadConfig`)

 [The `terraform` package](https://github.com/terraform-linters/tflint/tree/master/terraform) is a fork of [github.com/hashicorp/terraform/internal](https://pkg.go.dev/github.com/hashicorp/terraform/internal).
 This package is responsible for processing the Terraform semantics, such as parsing `*.tf` files, evaluating expressions, and loading modules.

-The `terraform.BuildConfig` builds a `terraform.Config` based on the parsed `terraform.Module`.
+The `terraform.LoadConfig` reads `*.tf` files as a `terraform.Config` in the given directory.
 These structures are designed to be as similar to Terraform core.
 See "The Design of `terraform` Package" section below for details.

 ### Discover plugins (`plugin.Discovery`)